 The Hill Slough Restoration Project will restore tidal wetlands and moist grassland habitat to approximately 950 acres of diked, low-quality seasonal and perennial wetlands.
 The project will consist of areas of the Hill Slough Wildlife Area that are not already fully tidal.
 All property in the project area is owned and managed by the Department of Fish and Wildlife (CDFW).

 Ducks Unlimited will deliver this project by engineering the levee breach and restoration design, as well as subcontracting the required road improvements.
 Restoration efforts will re-introduce tidal action to the site by constructing eight exterior levee breaches and two internal levee breaches.
 The existing low-quality tule marsh will transition to perennial aquatic habitat in the deepest areas, low intertidal marsh, high intertidal marsh, and lowland alluvial habitat.
 The desired outcome is a self-sustaining marsh ecosystem created through restoration of natural hydrologic and sedimentation processes and reliance on natural abiotic and biological succession processes.
 The resulting tidal marsh will contribute to the Bay- Delta food web as well as provide valuable habitat for species reliant on the tidal areas of Suisun Marsh, and multiple species of waterfowl.

 Funding sources for this project include Ecosystem Restoration Program, Kinder-Morgan, and Drought Relief Improvement Program funds.
-Ducks Unlimited is currently in contract negotiations with CDFW to deliver the project by the summer of 2017.
+Ducks Unlimited is currently scheduled to begin construction in the summer of 2018.